GiggleLiu/ScientificComputingForPhysicists/docs/src/chap4/optimization.md

 *  $\alpha$ is the learning rate.

-One can obtain the gradient with `ForwardDiff`."
+One can obtain the gradient with `ForwardDiff`.

 ForwardDiff.gradient(rosenbrock, [1.0, 3.0])